Graduate Student Research Symposium

 - Participants must be present the day of the symposium.

-- Abstracts are to be submited via our online submission form (click the registration tab at the top of this page).
+- Abstracts are to be submitted via our online submission form on the home page.
 The deadline is listed on the home page.

 - Because our submission form accepts only one abstract per user, projects with multiple authors should choose one person from the group to submit on the group's behalf.
 This person will then act as the "group leader," forwarding all information to his or her co-authors.